East Town + East Side

 424 E. Wisconsin Ave.

 For over 130 years, The Pfister Hotel has been an icon of prestige and timeless excellence bringing history, exceptional hospitality, and a celebration of art to locals and visitors alike through our extensive Victorian art collection and esteemed Artist in Residence program.
+Join us for Winter Gallery Night to interact with The Pfister Hotel’s 16th Artist in Residence, figurative oil painter Sasha Kinens, in her studio located at the lobby level of the hotel.
+Sasha’s Latvian heritage influences her work, capturing thought-provoking moments through landscapes and expressive subjects.

 The Village Church